babashka/sci/README.md

 ### State

-Sci uses a context (internally implemented using an atom) to keep track of state changes like newly defined namespaces and vars.
+SCI uses a context (internally implemented using an atom) to keep track of state changes like newly defined namespaces and vars.
 The contents of the context should be considered implementation detail.
 Every call to `eval-string` creates a fresh context.
 To preserve state over multiple evaluations, you can create a